 The undergraduate Degree with Honor is conferred if you achieve a grade point average of 3.2 for courses required for the degree; the Degree with High Honor is conferred if you achieve a grade point average of 3.6 or higher for courses required for the degree.

 What are the requirements for earning a Degree with Thesis?

-A student wishing to graduate with a Degree With Thesis must submit a Recommendation for Degree with Thesis to the Office of the Dean of Undergraduate Academics (available from that office) no later than December 15 of the senior year.
+A student wishing to graduate with a Degree With Thesis must submit a Recommendation for Degree with Thesis to the Office of Undergraduate Academics (available from that office) no later than December 15 of the senior year.
 In April of the senior year, the student must submit an Application for Degree With Thesis after the approved thesis has been delivered to the Library.
 Some points of interest about the Thesis:

 - the diploma reads "with thesis"

 - the thesis is not for credit and is over and above the other degree requirements